keithjlee/StiffnessTransformationMatrices/README.md

 The stiffness matrix in global coordinates can be found by: $K_e = R^Tk_eR$.

-Matrices are directly from Aslam Kassimali's *Matrix Analysis of Structures* 2e, with one exception (see below).
+Matrices are directly from Aslam Kassimali's *Matrix Analysis of Structures* 2e, and have been tested to ensure proper transcription.

 Two methods are provided for each transformation matrix: